Sorry, you need to enable JavaScript to visit this website.

 2. Guard/Reserve on Active Duty with Full-Time Student Spouse

-Priority 2: Single/Dual DoD Civilians or DoD Civilian with a Full-Time Working Spouse
+Priority 2: Single/Dual DOD Civilians or DoD Civilian with a Full-Time Working Spouse

 1. Single/Dual DoD or Coast Guard Civilian